sheenachu/PBT/README.txt

         statistics
         numpy

+    How to use the Website:

+        In the Django folder, run python3 manage.py runserver in the terminal.
+Click on the link.
+This will open the website in Firefox.
+You will begin at the homepage.
+Using the navigation bar, you can go between a Neighborhood Map page, a Census Map page, and an About page.

+        In the Neighborhood and Census Map pages, select a layer using the button in the upper right-hand corner of the map (electricity or gas) in order to visualize the neighborhoods/census blocks on the map.
+Hovering of a neighborhood reveals the name of the neighborhoood.
+Clicking on the neighborhood reveals the name of the neighborhood as well as its ranking when compared to the other neighborhoods.
+This can likewise be done in the Census Map page.
+On the Census Map page, you can input an appropriate address and return the census tract.
+You can even click on the "show on map?" button to get a pin show up on the map to see under which census block the address falls under.

+        On the Improvements page, you can choose which device you would like to use less.
+The number of hours per day in which you would like to not use the device can be inputted.
+This returns the amount of money that would be saved per month.

 Structure of Code:

     Data is collected in csv files and in sqlite3 databases.
 This data is then organized and analyzed and then used to generated a map of Chicago.
 This map of Chicago, along with the data generated in sqlite3 databases, are placed in a website which is created with Django.